[Update as on 11th June, 2020: This post has been updated with images according to the new Google Ads Interface]

 Automated bidding superficially might not appear to be convincing, but if you haven’t yet tried you would not know the perks of using it.
-If you are too skeptical about giving it a shot then why not try making use of AdWords Experiments to test how automated bidding functions vis-a-vis manual bidding
+If you are too skeptical about giving it a shot then why not try making use of Google Ads Experiments to test how automated bidding functions vis-a-vis manual bidding

 Significant data available

-If your campaign has already been functional for quite some time, and has managed to gain substantial clicks and conversions.
+If your campaign has already been functional for quite some time and has managed to gain substantial clicks and conversions.
 Then Google uses that information to determine, through its algorithm, the appropriate bid to use.
 This bid is chosen within the target set by you in your bidding strategy.

 Want to save time

-No, it doesn’t mean that you do not have to oversee the campaigns being run under automated bidding strategy.
+No, it doesn’t mean that you do not have to oversee the campaigns being run under an automated bidding strategy.
 However, if implemented in the correct fashion, you can actually save time spent on reviewing keywords and altering bids to generate traffic.

 Set specific goals

 If you wish to set clear objectives and attainable goals, assigning the automated bidding strategy gives your campaign a clear path.
 Not only that it works towards meeting those objectives.
-Here is a look into what each of the automated bidding strategy has to offer.
+Here is a look into what each of the automated bidding strategies has to offer.